-1. A Contractor who considers that an Inspector has acted unreasonably or outside of the scope of their powers under this Part may complain in writing to the Secretary-General, who will transmit the complaint promptly to the Compliance Committee who shall consider the complaint as soon as practicable.

-1. bis A person aggrieved by an action of an Inspector under this Part may complain in writing to the [Secretary General] [Compliance Committee], who shall report to the [Compliance Committee] [Commission] to consider the complaint as soon as practicable.

-2. The Compliance Committee may take such reasonable action as is necessary in response to the complaint, in accordance with applicable Sstandards and the Authority's Code of Conduct.

-3. The Compliance Committee shall issue [submit] a report to the Council describing the complaint and the action taken in response to such a complaint. a. whistleblowing policy for the staff of the Authority, the Inspectorate, the Enterprise, and personnel of Contractors, and b. a public complaints procedure to facilitate reporting to the Authority by any person of any concerns about the activities of a Contractor, or the Authority. a. be publicly advertised, b. be easy to access and navigate, c. enable anonymous reporting, d. trigger investigations of reports by independent persons, and e. be proactively communicated by the Secretary General to Contractors and their staff, and other Stakeholders.
+- [1.
+A Contractor who considers that an Inspector has acted unreasonably or outside of the scope of their powers under this Part may complain in writing to the Secretary-General, who will transmit the complaint promptly to the Compliance Committee who shall consider the complaint as soon as practicable.] - 1. [bis] A person aggrieved by an action of an Inspector [or a Contractor][or any organ or official of the Authority] under this Part may complain in writing, [providing evidence] to the [Secretary General]/[Compliance Committee], [who shall report to the [Compliance Committee]/[Commission]/[Chief Inspector] [or where the Compliance Committee is implicated in the complaint to the Ombudsperson] to consider the complaint as soon as practicable. - [1. ter The Secretary-General shall acknowledge in writing, within 7 Days, receipt of every complaint submitted under this Regulation, specifying the date of receipt.] - 2.
+The [Compliance Committee]/[in consultation with the Chief Inspector] [shall] [may] take such [reasonable]/[appropriate] action as is necessary in response to the complaint, in accordance with applicable Standards and the [Authority's] Inspectors' Code of Conduct. - 3.
+The Compliance Committee shall [submit] a report to the Council describing the complaint and the action taken in response to such a complaint.
+[The Council can review the report and decide on what additional actions to be taken.] - [4.
+The Secretary-General shall provide, as soon as possible, information to the complainant on the follow-up given to the complaint.] - [5.
+Disputes concerning the handling of complaints shall be settled in accordance with Regulation 106].

+- It has been suggested to support and complement the procedure for handling the complaints, in particular in relation to the complainants, and therefore paragraphs 1 ter, 4 and 5 has been inserted. - It has been suggested to broadening the scope of paragraph 1 bis to reflect that various ISA staff may take action in relation to inspection and compliance. - It has been suggested to include an Ombudsperson in paragraph 1 bis.